yangchaoforthree/CS-Ranking-Tutorial/README.md

 # CS Ranking Tutorial

+This tutorial is to help you better understand how CS ranking works and how to correctly record professor/faculty information.

 ## 1. How to Record Valid Faculty Information for Your Institution's CS Ranking
 **Step-0**: Read the [official website](https://csrankings.org/#/index?all&us) first.